Guests must be at least 18 years old to use outdoor natural adult Rock Lake

 People have been going to hot springs for centuries; some in search of the eternal fountain of youth and others searching for cures for whatever ails them.
-The healing water of Chena Hot Springs has been compared to mineral waters found in hot springs in Bohemia.
+The healing water of Chena Hot Springs has been compared to mineral waters found in hot springs in the Czech Republic formerly known as Bohemia.

 The water is composed of a variety of different, identified minerals.
 Many people believe that by bathing in the water, skin conditions such as psoriasis, muscular pains, and arthritis may be relieved.
 The water may be beneficial for some circulatory disorders and attract lots of people with bronchial disorders who claim the combination of steam and minerals provides breathing relief.